Autoscaling explained: Why scaling your site is so hard

 “Performance has very little to do with database tuning and a lot more to do with reducing database requests.”

-All hands are on deck for what will be the largest single day of online shopping in U.S. history—$7.9 billion in spending.
+All hands are on deck for what’s set to be the largest week of online shopping in U.S. history.

 War rooms are filled with technicians monitoring dashboards.
 Teams are checking competitors’ pricing.
 Marketing has several campaign tricks up their sleeve.

 But when traffic comes streaming to the websites, they falter.
-Both show temporary error pages like this one:
+Both show temporary error pages like these:

 What went wrong?

-In other words, despite attempts to scale up to prepare for the sale, performance bottlenecks took down two major online retailers during their most business-critical day of the year.
+In other words, despite attempts to scale up to prepare for the sale, performance bottlenecks took down 40+ major online retailers during their most business-critical days of the year.

 - Scaling up servers is one step you should take to prepare your website for increased demand.